microsoft/vscode-jupyter/.github/test_plan.md

         1. Please note, when installing PyTorch please visit pytorch.org to determine how to install `torch` for your environment.
 Do not run `pip install torch` as that will not suffice.
     1. On the first cell click `Run Below`
     1. Interactive Window should open, show connection information, and execute cells
-    1. The first thing in the window should have a line like this: `Jupyter Server URI: http://localhost:[port number]/?token=[token value]`
 -   [ ] Verify basic outputs
     1. Run all the cells in manualTestFile.py
     1. Check to make sure that no outputs have errors